 For example, the Congressional Budget Office is nonpartisan.
 It analyzes the economic impact of proposed legislation for Congress.
 It does not allow the political leanings of its staff analysts to influence its reports.

 Bipartisanship is difficult to achieve because the two U.S. parties are so opposed in their economic policies.

 Republican economic policies focus on what's good for businesses and investors.
 They say that prosperous companies will boost economic growth for everyone.
 Republicans promote the theory of supply-side economics.

-A survey done by Loyola University found that Americans prefer bipartisanship.
+Research done by Dr. Celia Paris at Loyola University found that Americans prefer bipartisanship.
 They asked people, “What should elected officials do?”

 In response, 68% said politicians should “try to cooperate across party lines.”
 Almost two-thirds said they should “compromise to find solutions.”
-More than 90% said they should “treat opponents with more civility.”
+93% said they should “treat opponents with more civility.”